Danielley Ayala Flaunts Voluptuous Chest In Red Lace Teddy

 The last photo was similar to the second, except Danielley held the phone in front of her face while she snapped the photo.

-The post was a big hit, with more than 70,000 admirers hitting the like button within an hour of her sharing it.
+The post was a big hit, with more than 70,000 admirers hitting the like button within an hour of sharing it.

 In the caption, she mentioned her mood.